-In order to maintain stringent health and safety standards, the need for a Risk Assessment is to be considered for every lesson taught.
+In order to maintain stringent health and safety standards, the need for a Risk Assessment is to be considered for every lesson taught, and recorded onto planning sheets.
 It is necessary for a Risk Assessment to be completed for lessons where there is a risk to children from environmental, resource, chemical reactions, activity or other factors.
 These need to be submitted to the Headteacher prior to the lesson being delivered.
 The publication 'Be Safe' (4th edition, Association for Science Education) provides valuable additional guidance for staff as well as the CLEAPSS website.